amazon-connect/amazon-connect-chat-interface/DOCUMENTATION.md

 - **Persistent Chat** - allow customers to resume previous conversations with the context, metadata, and transcripts carried forward to the next agent.
 Please see [`PersistentChatFeature.md`](.github/docs/PersistentChatFeature.md) for more details.

-- **Passing Attribute to Contact Flow** - pass custom attributes to the the contact flow in the StartChatContact request.
-Please see [`PassingAttributeToContactFlow.md`](.github/docs/PassingAttributeToContactFlow.md) for more details
+- **Passing Attribute to Contact Flow** - pass custom attributes to the contact flow in the StartChatContact request.
+Please see [`PassingAttributeToContactFlow.md`](.github/docs/PassingAttributeToContactFlow.md) for more details.

 - **Step by Step Guides in Chat** - interact with step-by-step guides in a chat widget.
 Please see [`StepByStepGuidesInChatFeature.md`](.github/docs/StepByStepGuidesInChatFeature.md) for more details.

+- **Typing Event For Bots** - show typing indicator for Lex and Custom Bot messages.
+Please see [`TypingEventForBots.md`](.github/docs/TypingEventForBots.md) for more details.

 ## Customization